Project-Sloth/ps-housing/README.md

 # Important

-Players need to place their [stash](https://github.com/Project-Sloth/ps-housing/blob/7efd2009050b9a20969877cf69b284352a9309bf/shared/config.lua#LL426C96-L426C96) and [wardrobe](https://github.com/Project-Sloth/ps-housing/blob/7efd2009050b9a20969877cf69b284352a9309bf/shared/config.lua#L427) or else they wont have one.
+* Players need to place their [stash](https://github.com/Project-Sloth/ps-housing/blob/7efd2009050b9a20969877cf69b284352a9309bf/shared/config.lua#LL426C96-L426C96) and [wardrobe](https://github.com/Project-Sloth/ps-housing/blob/7efd2009050b9a20969877cf69b284352a9309bf/shared/config.lua#L427) or else they wont have one.
 Check [Config](https://github.com/Project-Sloth/ps-housing/blob/7efd2009050b9a20969877cf69b284352a9309bf/shared/config.lua#L422) for more information.

+* This entire README is meant for compatibility with default QBCore scripts.
+If you have different scripts, you'll need to adjust them for compatibility yourself.
+Refrain from asking us how to circumvent paid scripts that can't be adjusted for ps-housing support.
+Instead, request their support for ps-housing - this script is fully open source for that reason.
+Any inquiries related to this be ignored.

 # Installation
 ## PAY ATTENTION TO EACH STEP.
 DO NOT SKIP ANY.
-### Refrain from asking us how to circumvent paid scripts that can't be adjusted for ps-housing support.
-Instead, request their support for ps-housing - this was our intention when we made this script open source.
-Any inquiries related to this be ignored.

 1. Insert the following event towards the end of qb-multicharacters > client > main.lua

 ```lua